 If you live in Scotland or Northern Ireland, you can get PrEP on the NHS at most sexual health clinics after a chat with a nurse.
 Wales are also doing a 3 year pilot with unlimited spaces, so you’ll be able to get PrEP there until around summer 2020.

 Unfortunately, if you live in England your options are limited.
 The government is currently running a PrEP impact trial, which as of January 2019 has been expanded to allow more people to trial the drug.
 As the drug isn’t available on NHS England, your other option is to buy PrEP online, but take care when ordering, as some sites provide unregulated and potentially dangerous copies of the drug.
 Always make sure that the website you buy from displays their MHRA and GPC credentials.

 Doctor4U was the first service in England to supply the medication to people in need, and is still available through us.
 If you decide to buy PrEP online through our website, you’ll be asked to complete a medical questionnaire to make sure that it’s appropriate for you.

 Can I take PrEP if I already have HIV?

-Unfortunately, PrEP can’t get rid of HIV if you’ve already been infected, but if it’s been less than 72 hours since your exposure to the virus, you should be able to access PEP, short for post-exposure prophylaxis.
-This is usually taken over the course of a month and can reduce the chances of the infection establishing itself in your body.
+Unfortunately, PrEP can’t get rid of HIV if you’ve already been diagnosed with it, but if it’s been less than 72 hours since your exposure to the virus, you should be able to access PEP, short for post-exposure prophylaxis.
+This is usually taken over the course of a month and can reduce the chances of HIV establishing itself in your body.